PetarBelberov/event-listing/README.md

 Clone the repository and activate the plugin.

 ## Usage
 The plugin would be ready to use when you open the "Events" post type in the dashboard and create your events.
-To show all the listed events, create a new page and copy the **[cpt_events]** slug in the Permalink URL box.
+To show all listed events, you can access the ** [/ events] ** URI or add ** [pb_event_listing] ** shortocde wherever you want, and the events will be displayed.
 There are few custom fields in the custom post type "Events"(location, event date, link to the external source/site).
 When you fill them, the single event will visualize and ready to use.

 ## Feedback
 Feel free to send me feedback on petar_belberov@gmx.com or file an issue.
 Feature requests are always welcome.
 If you wish to contribute, please do not hesitate.